reactjs/react.dev/content/docs/how-to-contribute.md

 * `yarn build` creates a `build` folder with all the packages.
 * `yarn build react/index,react-dom/index --type=UMD` creates UMD builds of just React and ReactDOM.

 We recommend running `yarn test` (or its variations above) to make sure you don't introduce any regressions as you work on your change.
-However it can be handy to try your build of React in a real project.
+However, it can be handy to try your build of React in a real project.

 First, run `yarn build`.
 This will produce pre-built bundles in `build` folder, as well as prepare npm packages inside `build/packages`.